KrishaCoded/KrishaCoded/README.md

 🎀✨ **Hey there!
 I'm Krisha!** ✨🎀
 Welcome to my little corner of the internet!
 I'm a **Computer Science + AI student** at UNO, passionate about **UI/UX design, front-end development, and AI**.
-I love bringing ideas to life with code & design!< br / >
+I love bringing ideas to life with code & design! <br/>

 🌸 **What I’m up to:**